Achilles Tendon Pain: Causes, Symptoms

 • Ultrasound-Guided Interventions: In suitable cases, image-guided injections can be considered to help reduce pain, inflammation and encourage healing.

-• Shockwave Therapy: Focussed shockwave therapy can stimulate the injured area to heal.
+• Shockwave Therapy: Focused shockwave therapy can stimulate the injured area for better progress.

 Tennis Elbow Treatment in Singapore

-Tennis elbow is a common condition that affects people who repeatedly use their forearm muscles.
+Common condition for Tennis elbow affects people who repeatedly use their forearm muscles.
 It often causes pain and tenderness on the outer part of the elbow, making daily tasks difficult.

 What is Tennis Elbow?

-Tennis elbow, or lateral epicondylitis, is a painful condition caused by overuse of the forearm muscles.
+A Tennis elbow, or lateral epicondylitis, a painful condition caused by overuse of the forearm muscles.
 Although it’s named after a sport, anyone who performs repetitive arm, elbow, or wrist movements can develop it.
-Simple activities like typing, lifting, or gardening can strain the tendons around the elbow.
+Simple activities like typing, lifting, gardening can strain the tendons around the elbow.

 Why Do People Experience Tennis Elbow?